-Assessment of the 10-credit modules is by means of diagnostic, formative, and summative assessments as communicated in the module frameworks.
-The 60-credit module is assessed by means of a written research assignment and an oral examination which includes the writing of book reviews.
+The 10-credit modules are assessed through diagnostic, formative, and summative assessments as communicated in the module frameworks.
+The 60-credit module is assessed by means of a written research assignment, and an oral examination, which includes book reviews.
+The book reviews and oral examination combined contribute 50% of the final mark of the module, and the research assignment the other 50%.